innovationgarage/TTyGO/README.md

 * Connect the A, B and GND screw headers to an NMEA 0183 output on your AIS or NMEA hub
 * Connect the USB cable to a USB charger

+# Firewall configuration

+You need to open outgoing tcp traffic to the ports 1026 and 1024 to elcheapoais.innovationgarage.tech.

 # Default configuration

 * NMEA bus